mvnsib/PCBuilder/README.md

 **Sprint Retrospective**

 Throughout the day it was a short sprint as we started a bit later than usual, since we had to discuss about our presentation and we had our Friday stand-up, and on top of it we finished an hour earlier for the quiz, so that gave us a total of 4 hours to work for our Sprint and unfortunately I wasn't able to get a lot done, so I worked for a couple more hours to get most of the things done besides the testing for my CRUD methods and connecting the CRUD with the frontend.

+### Sprint 5: 5/12/2020

+**Sprint Overview**

+For my fifth Sprint I wanted to focus on joining my 4 tables into 1 which will output all the added core component to a PC.
+I plan on making all the components added together and make them viewable.

+**Sprint Goals**
+- [ ] Complete User Story 3
+- [x] Complete User Story 3.1
+- [x] Complete README.md
+- [x] Push Code to GitHub

+**Sprint Review**

+I began this sprint by trying add a singular component (Processor) into the Components Table, instead of trying to add all of them.
+I needed to get one table to join instead of 4.
+I managed to add the Processor table to the Components Table, and copied and pasted and adapted it to the corresponding table.
+I also tried to refine the windows that use the CRUD function and unfortunately stumbled on a bug which breaks the code everytime the user creates an instance of that window.

+**Sprint Retrospective**

+I got tracked away by this bug on my code, everytime the user clicks on Add or Update after the 2nd try it breaks my build.
+I've been trying to fix this issue throughout most of the day.

+## Sprint 6: 6/12/2020

+**Sprint Overview**

+On my last sprint I want to focus on making my joint table viewable in the list box, adding a colour theme to my GUI, fix the bug I faced in my previous Sprint and